Background pattern

 • Shock (general alteration of the body), hypotension (low blood pressure)

-• Bronchospasm (narrowing or obstruction of the bronchial muscle) or dyspnea (sensation of difficulty breathing), aspiration of the medication, pulmonary edema after aspiration, aspiration pneumonia.
+• Bronchospasm (narrowing or obstruction of the bronchial musculature) or dyspnea (feeling of difficulty breathing), aspiration of the medicine, pulmonary edema after aspiration, aspiration pneumonia.

-• Intestinal perforation, abdominal pain, formation of blisters on the oral mucosa.
+• Intestinal perforation, abdominal pain, formation of blisters in the oral mucosa.

-• Toxic epidermal necrosis, urticaria, exanthema, irritation, skin rash, facial swelling (cutaneous reactions of varying severity)
+• Toxic epidermal necrolysis, urticaria, exanthema, irritation, skin rash, facial swelling (skin reactions of greater or lesser severity)

 • Fever, sweating